Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 several iterations to achieve good performance.

-We now switch to reinforcement learning, the third class of machine learning algorithms, and arguably the one most relevant for ML-Agents.
+We now switch to reinforcement learning, the third class of machine learning algorithms, and arguably the one most relevant for the ML-Agents toolkit.

 ## Reinforcement Learning